RoboJackets/igvc-software/documents/design/birds_eye_view_projection.md

 Useful Reading:
 - [Paper describing use of IPM to determine position of another moving robot](https://www.scitepress.org/papers/2018/69300/69300.pdf)

-Are there things you are unsure about or don't know?
-What do you need to research to be able to complete this project?
-If you need information from the mechanical or electrical subteams, be sure to describe that here.
-If your solution requires more research to implement, descibe what kind of topics you need look at.
-Link any research papers/articles that you find here.

-**Of course, if you have _any_ questions or concerns, feel free to bring them up at any time.
-If you ever feel lost or don't know what to do or work on, Oswin or any old software member can help you out.
-You are not expected to know every technical detail about the project.
-Expressing what you don't know will make it easier to do research and ask for help.**

 ## Overall Scope

 ### Affected Packages